Games and Gaming

 The Minecraft Ellisland model itself is available to download for free from the website of the Robert Burns Ellisland Trust via this web page.

 In order to access Minecraft Ellisland you will need to have a Microsoft account and buy Minecraft on that account in order to be able to play it.
 Minecraft Ellisland is for the Minecraft: Java Edition which is compatible with both laptop and desktops.
-A mobile version of Minecraft Ellisland and an Education Edition version are in development.
+A mobile version of Minecraft Ellisland and an Education Edition version were launched in January 2024.

 Further information about the project is available at (including the full text press release):